c9/docs.c9.io/src/frameworks/frameworks_express.md

 ## Running

 Now you have a fully configured express application already.
-You can run it from the terminal using
+You can run it from the terminal using:

     $ bin/www